lttcmd/pineappleRL/README.md

-1. Go to your project folder:
+1. Go to your project folder: <br>
 cd C:\path\to\project

-2. Create a virtual environment: python -m venv .venv
+2. Create a virtual environment: <br>
+python -m venv .venv

 3. Activate the virtual environment: